UCSBCarpentry/2022-10-11-ucsb-spreadsheets/_episodes/01-format-data.md

 >    Discuss the steps you would need to take to clean up the two tabs, and to
 >    put them all together in one spreadsheet.
 >
-> **Important** Do not forget our first piece of advice, to create a new file
-> (or tab) for the cleaned data, never modify your original (raw) data.
->
-> After you go through this exercise, we'll discuss as a group what was wrong
-> with this data and how you would fix it.
+> After you follow these four steps, in pairs, take a look at the main problems you identify with this dataset and discuss how you could fix these issues.
 >
 > > ## Solution
 > >